 Introduction Module: The first thing that you will need to complete is the introduction module.
-This includes your course agreement, syllabus quiz, and introduction post and is worth 20 points.
+This includes your course agreement, syllabus quiz, and introduction post.
 Your course agreement is a contract between you and me that you have read the syllabus and you agree to the terms of the class.
 If you have not completed the course agreement by the given due date, you may be dropped from his class with an X. The syllabus quiz simply goes over things found within the syllabus.
 The introduction post requires an original post and 2 replies to classmates for full credit.

 Short Film Series Analysis Modules: You will have 4 separate short film series analysis modules.
 In each module, you will be asked to watch a series of short films related to a topic, complete a journal entry, answer questions, and complete a small activity.
-These modules are worth 100 points each.

 Reading Conversations: Throughout the semester, you will have 9 reading conversations, which consist of reading a short story of my choosing, and answering specific questions related to the story and the material within this course.
-These conversations are worth 25 points each.

 Final Exam: This is your typical final exam.
 All multiple choice, not timed.
 1 attempt.
 Will be available during finals week.
-Worth 200 points.